aritchie/blog/input/posts/shiny20.md

 ?>
 <?#/ TabGroup ?>

 To get this "voodoo" magic.
 Simply install the <?# NugetShield "Shiny" "Shiny" /?> nuget package into your head projects and add the attribute as shown in the "after" tabs above.
+Also note how the activity and appdelegate are partial

 These new generators can even build your entire startup class, but that's a discussion for a future article :)